slnaing07/revel-modz/README.md

 revel-modz
 ==========

-modules for the Revel Framework
+skeletons & modules for the Revel Framework